 Dr. Fenech has worked extensively in the area of climate change since 1988 starting with the IPCC First Assessment Report.
 He has edited 7 books on climate change, most recently as editor of the international journal on Climate Impacts and Adaptation Science.
 Dr. Fenech has taught at the University of Toronto since 1998, and lectures regularly at universities across Canada and around the world.
-Dr. Fenech is presently the director of the Climate Lab and an Associate Professor of Environmental Studies at the University of Prince Edward Island.
+Dr. Fenech is presently the director of the Climate Lab and the Associate Dean of the School of Climate Change and Adaptation at the University of Prince Edward Island.

-Derek Ellis, PhD Candidate (UPEI)
+Stephanie Arnold, PhD Candidate (UPEI)

 Stephanie’s research is focused around climate change adaptation.
 One aspect is to help potato producers navigate climate change, which continues at an accelerating rate, intensifying pressure on current agricultural systems (e.g., heat stress, water stress, pest pressures) like never before.
 Uncertainties in the timing and severity of impacts; limitations in adaptation capacity; concerns over choosing a fixed path that leads to over- or under-adaptation; and fears of maladaptation have prevented fundamental, systemic shifts required to build resilience in agricultural systems.
 Adaptation pathways sequence sets of possible actions based on external changes over time and use observable indicators to trigger advancement along a pathway or prompt a transfer to another pathway.
 Stephanie aims to apply this proactive, dynamic, and flexible approach to help potato producers build food security under a changing climate.
 She will also investigate the use of remote sensing technology (e.g., drones, satellites) to help farmers measure the external changes and indicators.
 Another aspect of her research is the use of a developmental evaluation approach and theory of change framework in enhancing the effectiveness of adaptation capacity building programs.